Waiver Wire Week 5: Mike Davis, Nick Chubb Highlight Pickups to Know

 Chubb did just that in Week 4, ripping off 105 yards and two scores on all of three carries, going for touchdowns on runs of 63 and 41 yards.
 Observant owners will notice he didn't see a target in the passing game, but it's not worth ignoring his upside over.

 At the least, Chubb has to be an add in all leagues because the Browns coaching staff could now decide he's the starter.
-Those touchdown sprints are the sort of moments that win jobs for players and the Browns, while better than expected, can't afford to ignore such a development.
+Those touchdown sprints are the sort of moments that win jobs for players, and the Browns, while better than expected, can't afford to ignore such a development.

 Even if Chubb only works on early downs, opportunities will clearly equate to production for him almost regardless of matchup.